 - Wheat and Belgian styles: 62-85 °F (17-29 °C)

 Secondary fermentation refers to the stage of fermentation after the majority of the wort sugars have been consumed and there is a sharp decrease in the rate of fermentation.
 During this period, most of the final sugars are depleted and some secondary metabolites are converted by the yeast.
 Yeast flocculation and settling begins to occur due to the increase in alcohol content and the depletion of sugar and nutrients.
 Diacetyl reduction also takes place during secondary fermentation.
 Depending on the beer profile standard, once the fermentation process reaches 40 to 50% attenuation the temperature is raised 3 to 5 degrees to allow the yeast to reabsorb the diacetyl and break it down to Acetoin, then into 2,3 butanediol.
 After determining there is no more diacetyl present, the beer cooling process starts.
+For more information on diacetyl reduction (diacetyl rest), please see LAGER BREWING.

 SECONDARY FERMENTATION SUMMARY: